- Vegetables: cucurbits

 - Pest Management: genetic resistance

 Winter squash is grown in the Willamette Valley of Oregon for fresh market sales and as a processing crop for pie filling and confectionary seed.
 However, a soilborne disease is reducing yield and quality of both fresh market and processing squash.
 The overarching goal of this project is to increase the economically viable production of winter squash and confectionary seed.
-This project will work towards that goal by diagnosing squash wilt and root and crown rot, identifying resistant/tolerant varieties, and evaluating the efficacy of crop rotation, fungicides, and other management strategies.
+This project will work towards that goal by diagnosing squash wilt and root and crown rot, identifying resistant/tolerant varieties, and evaluating the efficacy of crop rotation and available pesticides.

 Objective 3: Identify squash cultivars with resistance or tolerance to squash root and crown rot/wilt, as well as good yield and long shelf life